Anna042023/BiKD-STMGL/README.md

 Empirical results confirm that BiKD-STMGL effectively handles complex spatio-temporal dependencies in graph-structured traffic data, achieving superior prediction accuracy with sustained computational efficiency.
 The framework successfully addresses key challenges in spatio-temporal and graph data management, providing a robust solution for lane-level prediction in complex transportation networks.

+## Datasets
+Three datasets are used in this work, stored in separate folders: `PeMS`, `HuaNan`, and `PeMSF`.
+Each dataset contains the following files:

+- `train.npz`: training set

+- `val.npz`: validation set

+- `test.npz`: testing set

+- `adj.csv`: describing the spatial connectivity between lane segments.

 ## Code Structure
 The implementation framework of BiKD-STMGL consists of four core files: